kiaram2249/apcsa-freedom-project/blog/entry03.md

 ### Goal

 I want my partner and I to start creating our game and bring it to life.
-Maybe we can make a mini verson of our main game to see what we can improve on and what adjustments we need to make as well.
-Also, I want to be able to start tinkering together with my partner.
+I want to start building our game, making a mini verson of it so that we can see what we can improve on and what adjustments we need to make as well.
+Also, I want to be able to start tinkering together with my partner during class or when we're on breaks.

 ### Professionalism